collective/volto-dropdownmenu/README.md

 - [x] complete menu item form
 - [x] customization for navigation
 - [x] render menu and dropdown
+- [ ] issue: with multiple dropdown menus, you can't close a menu by clicking on its button, see toggleDropdownMenu
+- [ ] dropdownmenu positioning with sidebar and toolbar

 ### Suggestions for controlpanel